Course Majors & Minors

 - Ancient History: A course minor in Ancient History will consist of four courses in Ancient History, and an attachment to one of them.
-That attachment will be presented to members of the department for evaluation and oral examination.

 Culminating Exercise/Senior Course Study

 - The culminating experience for course majors in Greek, Latin, Classical Studies, and Ancient History is a .5-credit senior course study (GREK 098, LATN 098, CLST 098, ANCH 098).
 This independent study will be taken in the senior year to prepare for a graded oral exam taken in the Spring with the Classics faculty.
 The oral exam will be based on a 2-credit seminar the student has completed.
-The student will submit her final exam and a paper from the seminar, which may be revised.
+The student will submit their final exam and a paper from the seminar, which may be revised.
 The oral exam focuses on the seminar as a whole as well as on the paper and written exam submitted.